sujeetdpa/Microservice-Blog-Application/README.md

 ### Setup and Run
 - Run all the services on the same machine.
-  - If the services to be run on different machine then following properties must be set explicitely
+  - If the services to be run on different machine then following properties must be set explicitly
     - Blog service
       ```properties
           backend.comment-service.hostname: http://<IP_ADDRESS>